luca-paganini/luca-paganini/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/luca-paganini)
 - 📧 paganinilucaf@gmail.com

----

-*Always learning.
-Open to internship opportunities in finance for Summer 2026.*

 <!--
 **luca-paganini/luca-paganini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.